lloydevans/playcanvas-typescript/README.md

 # playcanvas-typescript

-Basic starter project for writing a PlayCanvas project with TypeScript and Rollup.
+Basic starter project for writing a PlayCanvas project with TypeScript.
 (Namespaced version).

 </div>